 The red admiral (Bassaris gonerilla gonerilla) uses toxin in a different way.
 It does not sequester toxins like the monarch but uses ongaonga or stinging nettle (Urtica ferox) as its larval food plant.
 Most animals will not approach ongaonga because of its vicious needles.
 The red admiral lays its eggs on the nettle leaves, even on the sides of the stinging hairs.
 The larvae bend down the tips of the leaves and fasten them with strands of silk.
 They feed inside these little tents and move outside of their protection to feed at night.

 Ongaonga is called stinging nettle for good reason.
 Its needle-like stinging hairs give off a poison when you brush against them.
 There are cases of horses and dogs dying after coming into contact with the plant.

 Although milkweed and stinging nettle are poisonous to many creatures, the butterfly larvae associated with them are immune to their toxins.
 Their immunity is regarded as an evolutionary breakthrough.
 It allows them to feed on plants that are out of bounds to so many other animals.

 Swan plants are toxic.
 The New Zealand National Poisons Centre website states: “Ingestion of the plant material can affect the heart, breathing, central nervous system and the stomach.”
 The website goes on to say that children do not regard the plant as attractive to eat.
 Sometimes, however, children might eat the chrysalis, mistaking it for a lolly.
 Though this sounds alarming, there is no poisoning concern.

 Alternatively, use white butterfly larvae to teach about the butterfly’s life cycle.
-Most children don’t regard cabbage and cauliflower as attractive to eat, making them safe plants to keep in the classroom!
+They eat cabbage, cauliflower and other brassicas, making them safer plants to keep in the classroom!

 Nature of science